 Our substantial leverage could limit our ability to obtain additional financing and have other adverse effects.
 We seek to maintain our debt at levels that provide for attractive equity returns without assuming undue risk.
 In this regard, we generally seek to cause our operating subsidiaries to maintain their debt at levels that result in a consolidated debt balance that is between four and five times our consolidated Adjusted OIBDA.
 As a result, we are highly leveraged.
 At December 31, 2017, the outstanding principal amount of our consolidated debt, together with our capital lease obligations aggregated \$42.4 billion, including \$4,165.4 million that is classified as current in our consolidated balance sheet and \$37.3 billion that is not due until 2021 or thereafter.
 We believe that we have sufficient resources to repay or refinance the current portion of our debt and capital lease obligations and to fund our foreseeable liquidity requirements during the next 12 months.
 However, as our maturing debt grows in later years, we anticipate that we will seek to refinance or otherwise extend our debt maturities.
 In this regard, we completed refinancing transactions during 2017 that, among other things, resulted in the extension of certain of our subsidiaries' debt maturities.
+No assurance can be given that we will be able to complete these refinancing transactions or otherwise extend our debt maturities.
 In this regard, it is not possible to predict how political and economic conditions, sovereign debt concerns or any adverse regulatory developments could impact the credit and equity markets we access and, accordingly, our future liquidity and financial position.